ageorge95/django_crypto_charts/README.md

 # How to use
 The tool was tested just in Windows, but should work on every OS where python is supported.

-Moreover, being a server, just forward your configured port, and you can see it on every device out there.
+Moreover, being a server, just forward your configured port, and you can see it on every device.

 ## WINDOWS usage - instructions